catherineluse/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/provisioning-vsphere-clusters/enabling-uuids/_index.md

 weight: 3
 ---

+As of Rancher v2.0.4, disk UUIDs are enabled in vSphere node templates by default.

-When creating new clusters in Rancher using vSphere node templates, you can configure the template to automatically enable disk UUIDs for all VMs created for a cluster:
+For Rancher prior to v2.0.4, we recommend configuring a vSphere node template to automatically enable disk UUIDs because they are required for Rancher to manipulate vSphere resources.

+To enable disk UUIDs for all VMs created for a cluster,

 1. Navigate to the **Node Templates** in the Rancher UI while logged in as admin user.